DavisGordon/Tedros/ReadmeEn.md

 4. Change the properties below in the pom.xml files with the location of the jdk and the tomee webapp folder above.

-`&lt;java.home&gt; C: \ Program Files \ Java \ jdk1.7.0_51 &lt;/java.home&gt;`
+`<java.home>C:\Program Files\Java\jdk1.7.0_51</java.home>`

-`&lt;tomee.webapp&gt; C: \ Develop \ Servers \ apache-tomee-webprofile-1.7.2 \ webapps &lt;/tomee.webapp&gt;`
+`<tomee.webapp>C:\Develop\Servers\apache-tomee-webprofile-1.7.2\webapps</tomee.webapp>`

 (note: these properties are replicated in some pom.xml files, I suggest doing a search to identify where they were declared, I will correct them in the future, this is the typical usual copy and paste problem)

 5. Add the Tomee server to the IDE, in eclipse use the Apache Tomcat 7 option.

-6. With the right mouse button on the tedrosbox project select the option: `Run as&gt; Maven build`, and execute the goal` clean install` in the Goals field.
+6. With the right mouse button on the tedrosbox project select the option: `Run as> Maven build`, and execute the goal` clean install` in the Goals field.

 7. Boot the server configured above by the IDE

-8. With the right mouse button on the tedros-global-brasil-ejb-ear project select the option: `Run as&gt; Maven build`, and execute the goal` tomee: deploy` in the Goals field.
+8. With the right mouse button on the tedros-global-brasil-ejb-ear project select the option: `Run as> Maven build`, and execute the goal` tomee: deploy` in the Goals field.

-9. With the right mouse button on the tedros-core-ejb-ear project select the option: `Run as&gt; Maven build`, and run in the Goals field the goal` tomee: deploy`
+9. With the right mouse button on the tedros-core-ejb-ear project select the option: `Run as> Maven build`, and run in the Goals field the goal` tomee: deploy`

 10. Open the Tedros.java file that contains the main method.

 11. Run the Tedros.java file as a java application.

-If everything has been set up correctly, Tedros will unzip the TedrosBox folder in your user&#39;s folder with the necessary layout settings and then the login screen will appear.
+If everything has been configured correctly, Tedros will unzip the folder TedrosBox in your user's folder with the necessary layout settings and then the login screen will be displayed.

 Use the super user ** owner **.
 The password can be any alphanumeric character in this snapshot version.